U.S. Dollar Weakens Against Most Majors

-WASHINGTON (dpa-AFX) - The U.S. dollar fell against most major counterparts in the New York session on Tuesday.
+CANBERA (dpa-AFX) - The U.S. dollar fell against its most major counterparts in the New York session on Monday.

 Copyright(c) 2025 RTTNews.com.
 All Rights Reserved